mhaugrud/msumcspy/_sources/Functions/Variablesandparametersarelocal.rst

    - What line causes the error?
    - Why is it a runtime error?
    - Comment out that line (type # in front of it).
-Then there will not be a runtime error.
 Run again.
+There will not be a runtime error.
    - In line 5, change 2 to 3.
 Then run.
 The function is no longer squaring is it?
    - On line 9, type a comment that explains why this function is bad.